aarnphm/morph/docs/content/SRS/SRS.md

 - AI-driven writing assistant that offers real-time feedback and suggestions to improve writing quality.
 - advanced grammar and style checks and collaborative features, Quill can help users refine their text.
-- A benchmark for `tinymorph` to compare its suggestions and planning features.
+- A benchmark for `morph` to compare its suggestions and planning features.

 Jasper:

 - AI-powered writing assistant focused on generating content for diverse formats, including blogs, essays, and marketing materials.
 - With personalization options for tone and style
-- Jasper can be used as comparison against `tinymorph` as SaaS versus Open-source offering.
+- Jasper can be used as comparison against `morph` as SaaS versus Open-source offering.

 #### End-to-end platform

 Goodfire:

 - recently releases [preview](https://preview.goodfire.ai/) demonstrate the usage of SAEs to steer Llama in conversational settings
-- can be use as reference for `tinymorph` UX design for feature steering
+- can be use as reference for `morph` UX design for feature steering

 ### Reusable Components